Jon Scieszka: Career

+Scieszka said he writes books because he "loves to make kids laugh."
+He has collaborated with the illustrator Lane Smith on many of his best-known works, including The True Story of the 3 Little Pigs!
+(1989), The Stinky Cheese Man and Other Fairly Stupid Tales (1992), and Math Curse.
+Smith illustrated 9 of the 16 novels in Scieszka's The Time Warp Trio series, which went on to be adapted into the Time Warp Trio television show in 2005 and 2006.
+Smith's wife, the graphic designer Molly Leach, contributed cover and layout design for many books by Scieszka and Smith.
+Some of these books, notably Stinky Cheese Man, have been noted for their zany and unconventional graphics and have influenced picture book artists.

 Scieszka is also the founder of Guys Read, a web-based literacy program for boys whose mission is "to help boys become self-motivated, lifelong readers."
 He founded the nonprofit in response to his experiences as an elementary school teacher and the United States National Assessment of Educational Progress statistics showing boys consistently scoring worse than girls on federal reading tests every year, at every grade level.

 In 2008 Scieszka was named the nation's first National Ambassador for Young People's Literature by the Librarian of Congress.
 During his two years as Ambassador, it was his job to raise "national awareness of the importance of young people’s literature as it relates to lifelong literacy, education and the development and betterment of the lives of young people."
 For Scieszka, this meant traveling to schools, libraries, and book-related conferences to speak about engaging kids in reading through choice, an expanded definition of reading, positive role models, and embracing new technologies.
 He has joked that being an ambassador gets him out of parking tickets.